zolyfarkas/jaxrs-spf4j-demo/README.md

 2) Profiling the monolith gives also a complete picture.

-3) Refactoring is a lot easier,
+3) Refactoring is a lot easier.

 ...